Natural History Museum

 • Visit with Hope the Blue Whale skeleton that measures 25m and weighs in at 4.5 tonnes!

-• Spend time in the Darwin Centre and learn about Archie the giant squid; patrons are able to book special tours via the Spirit Collection Tours and see specimens such as Archie that are not usually available for public display.
+• Spend time in the Darwin Centre and learn about Archie the giant squid; patrons can book special tours via the Spirit Collection Tours and see specimens such as Archie that are not usually available for public display.

 • Explore the West Lawn Gardens, home to many different plants and insects, including a potential new species called Arocatus roeselii that was discovered in 2007.